Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: General formalism

 where $a$ is the lattice resolution in both $x$ and $t$ directions, $N_t \times N_x$ is the number of lattice points, $M$ is an $N_tN_x \times N_t N_x$ matrix corresponding to the discrete Laplace operator, and $\phi=(\phi_{0,0},\phi_{0,1},...,\phi_{N_t-1,N_x-1})$ is an $N_t \times N_x$ vector.
 In this description $M$ does not depend on the step size $a$, which will be important later on.
 After separating the quadratic kinetic term from everything else, the discretized path integral can be written as follows:

 where $F [\phi_{i,j}]$ contains the possible nonlinear interaction as well as the quadratic mass terms in the case of massive fields and is given by the following form:

 where $L_I[\phi_{i,j}]$ is again the remaining Lagrangian that is separated from the kinetic terms.
-In the continuous theory this corresponded to the $F(\phi(x))$ term given in Eq..., which was a functional of the $\phi(x)$ field configurations.
+In general this could include e.g. linear forcing terms $J_{i,j} \phi_{i,j}$, quadratic mass terms $m\phi_{i,j}^2$, or higher-order static nonlinearities and their functions like $\cos(\phi_{i,j}^2)$.
+In the continuum theory this would correspond to a $F(\phi(x))$ term, that is a functional of the $\phi(x)$ field configurations.
 The main difference is that the corresponding discretized $F [\phi_{i,j}]$ is now a function of the $\phi_{i,j}$ field given at the $(i,j)$ space-time coordinate.
 Note that the $a$ dependence in the kinetic term vanished due to the double integral (double sum) in the action, which will not necessarily be true in other theories or in other dimensionalities.
 Finally, we have also used the fact that $\exp(\sum_i x_i) = \prod_i \exp(x_i)$ so that we will arrive at a factorized form at each lattice site, which will be important in the next steps.